 Typically, the more severe and extensive your injuries and damages are, the more likely it is that you may benefit from the assistance of an attorney.
 At Grossman Law Offices, we offer free case evaluations.
 Contact us today for your evaluation and see what we might be able to do for you.

-I Didn’t Notice Any Pain Immediately After My Rear-End Accident, But I Have Begun to Experience Some Pain—Can I Still Pursue a Claim?
+⏳ I Didn’t Have Any Pain Immediately After My Rear-End Accident, But I Have Begun to Have Some Pain—Can I Still Pursue a Claim?

 In Texas, the statute of limitations for a truck accident claim is two years.
 This means that you have two years from the date of your accident to file a claim.
 In some circumstances, the time may be extended if you did not discover your injury for some time after the crash.
 But it is important to act fast.
 You may still be able to file a claim, but contact our office today to ensure you are within the statute of limitations.